 Peter Johnston, Co-medical Director of the Cardiac Catherization Lab

-Howard County General Hospital has always been at the forefront of cardiac treatment.
+Johns Hopkins Howard County Medical Center has always been at the forefront of cardiac treatment.
 The hospital was involved in the early trials of stent placement in heart attacks back in the 1990s.
-However, for many years a life-saving procedure called cardiac catheterization was only allowed to be done on an emergency basis at Howard County General Hospital, while patients needing elective procedures (including patients having certain types of heart attacks) had to be transferred to The Johns Hopkins Hospital.
-In April 2020, just after the COVID pandemic began, Howard County General Hospital was approved to perform elective cardiac catheterization procedures.
+However, for many years a life-saving procedure called cardiac catheterization was only allowed to be done on an emergency basis at Johns Hopkins Howard County Medical Center, while patients needing elective procedures (including patients having certain types of heart attacks) had to be transferred to The Johns Hopkins Hospital.
+In April 2020, just after the COVID pandemic began, Johns Hopkins Howard County Medical Center was approved to perform elective cardiac catheterization procedures.
 Not only were staff required to learn how to navigate COVID protocols, they also were managing a large increase in volume of patients needing the procedure.
-Through the hard work and dedication of the catheterization lab staff, with their physician leaders, the program has become one of the most successful at Howard County General and has been an example of how to expand a critical patient care program, in the middle of a deadly pandemic.
+Through the hard work and dedication of the catheterization lab staff, with their physician leaders, the program has become one of the most successful at Johns Hopkins Howard County Medical Center and has been an example of how to expand a critical patient care program, in the middle of a deadly pandemic.